hpi-swa/smalltalkCI/README.md

 #### Coverage Testing

-smalltalkCI supports coverage testing and sends coverage results automatically to [coveralls.io][coveralls] when the feature is enabled and when running on Travis CI or AppVeyor.
+smalltalkCI supports coverage testing and sends coverage results automatically to [coveralls.io][coveralls] or [codecov.io][codecov] when the feature is enabled and when running on Travis CI, AppVeyor or GitHub Actions.
-Make sure you have [coveralls][coveralls] enabled for your GitHub repository.
+Make sure you have [coveralls][coveralls] enabled for your GitHub repository or a `CODECOV_TOKEN` configured depending on the service you want to use.
 In order to enable coverage testing in smalltalkCI, the `#testing` slot needs to contain a `#coverage` dictionary.
 This dictionary can contain `#packages` (recommended), `#classes`, or